cloud-emoticon/cloudemoticon-android/README.md

 * [Apache Commons IO] (http://commons.apache.org/proper/commons-io/)
 * [Apache Commons Lang] (http://commons.apache.org/proper/commons-lang/)

+## Known bugs
+* After boot-up an empty activity (basically the BootUpDummyActivity) is retained in background tasks list
+* Only show in panel option not working for Android 2.x

 ## How to run
-* Import into IntelliJ IDEA 13 and you are ready to go
+* Import into IntelliJ IDEA 13, set up JDK and Android SDK, set up build configuration, and you are ready to go

 ## License
 * [Apache Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)